Atlas Autocode: Syntax

-When AA was ported to the English Electric KDF9 computer, the character set was changed to International Organization for Standardization (ISO) and that compiler has been recovered from an old paper tape by the Edinburgh Computer History Project and is available online, as is a high-quality scan of the original Edinburgh version of the Atlas Autocode manual.
+When AA was ported to the English Electric KDF9 computer, the character set was changed to International Organization for Standardization (ISO).
+That compiler has been recovered from an old paper tape by the Edinburgh Computer History Project and is available online, as is a high-quality scan of the original Edinburgh version of the Atlas Autocode manual.

 Keywords in AA were distinguishable from other text by being underlined, which was implemented via overstrike in the Flexowriter (compare to bold in ALGOL).
 There were also two stropping regimes.
 First, there was an "uppercasedelimiters" mode where all uppercase letters (outside strings) were treated as underlined lowercase.
 Second, in some versions (but not in the original Atlas version), it was possible to strop keywords by placing a "%" sign in front of them, for example the keyword endofprogramme could be typed as %end %of %programme or %endofprogramme.
 This significantly reduced typing, due to only needing one character, rather than overstriking the whole keyword.
 As in ALGOL, there were no reserved words in the language as keywords were identified by underlining (or stropping), not by recognising reserved character sequences.
 In the statement if token=if then result = token, there is both a keyword if and a variable named if.

 As in ALGOL, AA allowed spaces in variable names, such as integer previous value.
 Spaces were not significant and were removed before parsing in a trivial pre-lexing stage called "line reconstruction".
 What the compiler would see in the above example would be "iftoken=ifthenresult=token".
 Spaces were possible due partly to keywords being distinguished in other ways, and partly because the source was processed by scannerless parsing, without a separate lexing phase, which allowed the lexical syntax to be context-sensitive.

 The syntax for expressions let the multiplication operator be omitted, e.g., 3a was treated as 3*a, and a(i+j) was treated as a*(i+j) if a was not an array.
 In ambiguous uses, the longest possible name was taken (maximal munch), for example ab was not treated as a*b, whether or not a and b had been declared.